LuckyMaley/ADOReportingSystem/README.md

   file and change the existing one to your database.
 Example of connection string below:
 > ```<add name="XLookupReportingDB" connectionString="Data Source= DatabaseServerName; Integrated Security=true;Initial Catalog= YourDatabaseName; uid=YourUserName; Password=yourpassword; " providerName="System.Data.SqlClient" />```

-- After changing the connection string you need to the Models folder and look for the [IdentityModels.cs](/XLookupReportSystem/Models/IdentityModels.cs) file
+- After changing the connection string you need to go to the Models folder and look for the [IdentityModels.cs](/XLookupReportSystem/Models/IdentityModels.cs) file
-- Makes sure that the string in this method is the same as the name of your connection string name e.g. "XLookupReportingDB".
+- Make sure that the string in this method is the same as the name of your connection string, e.g. "XLookupReportingDB".
 ```
 public ApplicationDbContext()
             : base("XLookupReportingDB", throwIfV1Schema: false)